 What is the difference between a request for support and a complaint or appeal?

-PLEASE READ the Complaints and Appeals Policy and Procedure before lodging a complaint
+Please read the Complaints and Appeals Policy and Procedure before submitting a formal complaint or appeal.

 CTW produces high quality training and assessment materials that are researched, industry current, compliant, and effective for learning job ready skills.
 All accredited courses that CTW delivers can be found at www.training.gov.au.
 Here you can find all the requirements needed to be deemed competent in your course.
 RTO’s like CTW train and/or assess individuals to nationally certify their competence in particular workplace skills and knowledge.